oysttyer/oysttyer-multigeo/README.md

 -- sending to server
 ```

 By default, GPSD functionality is not active.
-You need to set the option `extpref_multigeo_gpsd=true` in your .ttytterrc file.
+You need to set the option `extpref_multigeo_gpsd=true` in your `.oysttyerrc` file.
 Once oysttyer is running, you can issue the commands `/gpsd on` and `/gpsd off` to enable/disable GPSD functionality.
 Typing the `/gpsd` command alone will query the current GPS status (offline / no fix / fix and coordinates).

 Please note that `/place` and `/teleport` implies `/gpsd off`.
 Conversely, `/gpsd on` will override any previous `/place` or `/teleport` command.